Mohammad Javad Zarif: Minister of Foreign Affairs (2013–2021)

 Zarif welcomed the first visit by a foreign leader to Iran since Rouhani assumed the presidency ten days after his approval as Foreign Minister with the arrival of Oman's sultan, Qaboos bin Said Al Said.
 Stories spread that there was a secret agenda to his meetings with Iranian officials, involving claims that he came to convey messages from the United States and then to relay Iran's response to White House officials.
-On 5 September 2013, in an exchange prompted by his Rosh Hashanah greeting on Twitter, Zarif said that Iran does not deny the Holocaust, distancing the government from the often belligerent stances by former President Mahmoud Ahmadinejad.
-Genuineness of Zarif's tweeting in English was confirmed by CNN's Christiane Amanpour.
-Zarif also called the Holocaust "tragically cruel" at a conference in Munich.
-His remarks drew backlash at home, leading to a summons by the Iranian Parliament for allegedly supporting "the lie of the Holocaust".

 On 27 September 2013, he met with United States Secretary of State John Kerry during P5+1 and Iran summit.
 It was the highest-level direct contact between the United States and Iran in the last six years.
 After the meeting, Kerry said that "We had a constructive meeting, and I think all of us were pleased that Foreign Minister Zarif came and made a presentation to us, which was very different in tone and very different in the vision that he held out with respect to possibilities of the future."

 After the breakup of talks on 12 November, Zarif rejected Kerry's claim that Iran had been unable to accept the deal "at that particular moment".
 He said "no amount of spinning" could change what had happened in Geneva, but it could "further erode confidence".
 Zarif appeared to blame France for "gutting over half" of a US draft deal.
 Representatives from Iran and the so-called P5+1 – met again on 20 November.